-Comment: If factor loadings were less than or equal modulus 0.3, they were omitted from the table Source: Primary data (2021)
+\\If factor loadings were less than or equal modulus 0.3, it was omitted from the table

-3.21 Variable Description for Vulnerability and Resilience
+3.2.1 Variable description for Vulnerability and Resilience

 Five resilience and vulnerability indicators consisting of human capital (HC), social capital (SC), economic capital (EC), physical capital (PC) and natural capital (NC) were identified.
-Table 4 below shows variable description and the expected relationship with vulnerability and resilience.
-The human capital measured in this study related to food, access to information, knowledge, skills and other farmer characteristics relevant to small grain farming.
-The social capital comprised variables relating to the farmers' social networks, such as membership in a farmers' group and socio-demographic characteristics.
+The Table 4 below shows variable description and expected relationship with vulnerability and resilience.
+The human capital measured in this study related to the food, access to information and knowledge and skills and other farmer characteristics relevant to small grain farming.
+The social capital comprised variables relating to the farmers social networks such as membership in farmers group and, socio-demographic characteristics.
 Physical capital comprised all livelihood strategies.
-The economic capital comprised all financial resources and farmers' productive assets such as tractors, radio, draught power and livestock.
-Finally, the natural capital comprised natural vulnerability and climate variability that were self-reported by the farmers.
+The economic capital comprised all financial resources and farmers' productive assets such as tractors, radio, draught power, and livestock.
+Finally, the natural capital was comprised by natural vulnerability and climate variability that were self-reported by the farmers.

-3.22 Calculating the Livelihood Economic Indicator
+3.2.2 Calculating the Livelihood Economic Indicator

-The Livelihood Economic Indicator is derived from the Sustainable Livelihood Framework (SLF) that identifies five different types of vulnerability indicators or capitals: Natural, Human, Physical, Social and Economic capitals (Table 3).
-The vulnerability indicator can help identify and target vulnerable regions and sectors of the populations, raise awareness and be part of the monitoring strategy.
-It also provides a household-based composite index.
+The Livelihood Economic Indicator is derived from the Sustainable Livelihood Framework (SLF) that identifies five different types of vulnerability indicators or capitals: Natural, Human, Physical, Social and Economic capital (Table 3).
+The vulnerability indicator can help identify and target vulnerable regions and sector of the populations, raise awareness and be part of the monitoring strategy.
+It also provides household based composite index.
 To calculate the LEI, the study used the major components and their values from the Livelihood Vulnerability Index (LVI) to calculate the scores for each type of capital asset by combining them as shown below and using the following formula:

-$$Cv = \frac{\sum{i=1}^{5} L_i}{n}$$
+$$Cv = \frac{\sum{i=1}^5 L_i}{n}$$

-Where Cv is the value for each capital of LEI, L_i is the score for effect dimension for capital I, and n is the number of sub-dimensions forming a capital.
+Where Cv is the value for each capital of LEI, $L_i$ is the score for effect dimension for capital I, and n is the number of sub-dimensions forming capital.
 LEI is then computed as the average of all capitals using the formula: